 What To Wear In Banff In Winter

 The last one is super important as the wind can pull the heat away from your body and leave you feeling much colder.
-But enough here, read on to learn what we recommend packing for Banff in the winter.
+Let’s dig into our complete Canadian Rockies winter packing list.

 What to Wear in Banff in Winter